Police investigate double shooting in Southwest Philadelphia

-SOUTHWEST PHILADELPHIA (WPVI) --Philadelphia Police are investigating a double shooting in the city overnight.
+SOUTHWEST PHILADELPHIA (WPVI) --Two men are in the hospital following a double shooting in Southwest Philadelphia.

-The Action Cam was on the scene on the 6600 block of Woodland Avenue in Southwest Philadelphia.
+Police tell Action News the shots were fired just after midnight Saturday on the 6600 block of Woodland Avenue.

-Police were called just after 12:15 a.m.
-Saturday to investigate reports of gunfire.
+A 20-year-old victim was shot in the chest, back, leg and side.

-Both victims were taken to Penn Presbyterian Hospital, one of them in critical condition.
+Both victims were taken to Penn Presbyterian Hospital where they are listed in critical condition.

-No word yet on what led to this shooting.
+So far there's no word on what led up to the shooting.

 ------